namtel-hp/roesena-app/doc/data-structure.md

 - `name` contains the name string of the person
 - `authorityGroup` is a number which defines what content this person can access
-- `groups` is an array of the unique ids of the groups this person belongs to
+- `groups` is an array of the unique ids of the groups this person belongs to (not implemented yet)

 ### articles